8 day Laugavegur Trek - with the Golden Circle, South Coast & A Glacier Hike | TR-L8H

 Our first stop on the South Coast will be Seljalandsfoss, a remarkable 196 ft waterfall, where you can actually walk behind the roaring cascade.
 From there we’ll proceed to Gljúfrabúi waterfall, which is hidden inside a moss-covered gorge around 10-minutes walk away.
 Our final stop of the morning will be Skogafoss, where you can climb a set of stairs for a stunning view over the steep waterfall and surrounding area.

-We’ll then make our way to the coast to see the famous Reynisfjara Black Sand Beach.
 This volcanically crafted wonder has a series of dramatic basalt sea stacks, which rise out of the deep blue waves of the Atlantic Ocean.
 Icelandic legend believes that they are three trolls, who were turned to stone by the sun as they dragged a boat to shore.
 You’ll also be able to take some epic photos of the vivid contrast between the white-tipped waves and the jet-black sands.

 Our final adventure of the day will take place on the surface of a glacier, as we strap on our crampons and prepare for a glacier hike.
 Expect to see a maze of deep crevasses, deep moulins that bore right down into the heart of the glacier, and some stunning frozen icefalls.